1. Development of kittens

 -

-Kittens are increasingly aware of their environment and are becoming curious about everything that happens around them.
+Kittens are increasingly aware of their environment and become curious about everything that happens around them.

 -

-The kittens' vision and hearing continue to develop and are getting better and better.
+The kittens' vision and hearing continue to develop and improve.

 -

-From week 4, the kittens are introduced to other rooms in the house and to their housemates.
-They gain new impressions in this way.
+From week 4, the kittens get to know other rooms in the house and their housemates.
+They gain new impressions.

 -